 Master Tam is the founder of Vajrayana Buddhism Association.
 He studied under His Holiness Dudjom Rinpoche and is one of his most important students (see here).
-The following biography is excerpted from Rigpa Sherdra, an online resource on Tibetan Buddhism.
+The biography below is excerpted from Rigpa Sherdra, an online resource on Tibetan Buddhism.

 Master Tam Shek-wing, dharma name Dorje Jigdral, was born in Guangdong, China in 1935.
 At childhood, he followed senior family members to practice Oriental Esoteric Buddhism.
 He was immensely interested in Buddhist texts ever since at the age of twelve while entering into the Western Sect of the Taoist practice（道家西派）.